 Does your work matter?
 Maybe you feel like it does.
 And maybe you don’t.

 Given the amount of time we spend in the workplace, that’s a problem.
-So, here’s the question: Does you work matter?
+So, it’s worth asking again: Does you work matter?

 But what about the rest of us?
-What about the cubicle dwellers and the store clerks and the guy who mops the floors at the local supermarket?
-For people like us, work can seem like one of the most pointless parts of our lives.
+What about the cubicle dwellers and the store clerks?
+What about the guy who mops floors at your local supermarket?
+For people like us, work seems like one of the most pointless parts of our lives.

 Although what we do for a living doesn’t determine who we are as individuals, our work needs to feel significant.
 We need to know that somehow our work matters.